nexional/ConvertEpochToDate/README.md

 `    { "keys": ["ctrl+alt+t"], "command": "convert_epoch_to_date" }`

 ## Customization
-Following parameters can be overridden in User Settings file (_Preferences > Package Settings > ConvertEpochToDate > Settings - User_)
+Following parameters can be overridden in User Settings file (_Preferences > Package Settings > ConvertEpochToDate > Settings - User_) to the value desired:

 ```
 {